Espoma Organic

 Bird Bath

 If you have a bird bath lying around that you no longer need, plant some strawberries in there!
 Add large rocks or broken terra cotta to the bottom to ensure proper drainage.
-Fill it the rest of the way with Espoma’s Organic Potting Mix and plant your berries!
+Fill it the rest of the way with Espoma’s Organic Potting Soil Mix and plant your berries!

 DIY Tower

 Follow along with Laura from Garden Answer as she creates her own unique take on a strawberry tower.
-Need step by step written directions?
+Need step-by-step written directions?
 Check it out here.

 Gutter Planters